-Mr. Capocaccia’s first year as Artistic and Music Director of Syracuse Opera saw him conduct the three Syracuse Opera productions (Macbeth, Don Giovanni, and The Threepenny Opera).
-In the same season, he also made his debut with the Rochester Philharmonic Orchestra.
-In spring 2018 he returned to Pittsburgh Opera to conduct L’elisir d’amore following a very well-received debut with the company in 2017 conducting La Traviata.
+In Mr. Capocaccia’s first year as Artistic and Music Director of Syracuse Opera he conducted Macbeth, Don Giovanni, and The Threepenny Opera.
+He also made his debut with the Rochester Philharmonic Orchestra.
+In 2018 he musically directed Pittsburgh Opera’s production of L’elisir d’amore following a very well-received debut conducting Verdi’s La Traviata.

-Over the last several years, Mr. Capocaccia has divided his time between the pit and the podium, fostering relationships with companies in Syracuse, Pittsburgh, and abroad.
+In recent seasons, Maestro Capocaccia divided his time between the pit and the podium, fostering relationships with companies in Syracuse, Pittsburgh, and abroad.
 Prior to being named Artistic Director of Syracuse Opera, he conducted performances of Carmen, Rigoletto, and La Bohème, and led many performances with Symphoria.
 He has a long-standing relationship with the city of Pittsburgh, having served as guest conductor and cover on the staff of the Pittsburgh Symphony Orchestra, and guest conductor of the Pittsburgh Opera.
-Outside of the United States, he conducted in Italy with AsLiCo, now OperaLombardia (I Capuleti e i Montecchi and Les contes d'Hoffmann), and debuted with Welsh National Opera conducting performances of Donizetti’s Roberto Devereux.
+Maestro Cappocaccia conducted in Italy with AsLiCo, now OperaLombardia in I Capuleti e i Montecchi and Les contes d'Hoffmann, and debuted with Welsh National Opera, conducting Donizetti’s Roberto Devereux.

-Mr. Capocaccia has previously collaborated with Manhattan School of Music conducting Haydn’s Orlando Paladino.
-As a guest conductor he has appeared in the United States and in Europe leading the Orchestra di Roma e del Lazio, Moscow Ballet Orchestra, Orchestra Sinfonica Città di Grosseto, Orchestra Città Aperta, International Chamber Ensemble, Orchestra da Camera delle Marche and Orchestra Sinfonica di Pesaro among others.
+In a previous collaboration, Christian Capocaccia conducted Haydn’s Orlando Paladino at the Manhattan School of Music.
+As a guest conductor he has appeared in the United States and in Europe leading the Orchestra di Roma e del Lazio, Moscow Ballet Orchestra, Orchestra Sinfonica Città di Grosseto, Orchestra Città Aperta, International Chamber Ensemble, Orchestra da Camera delle Marche, and Orchestra Sinfonica di Pesaro among others.
 He held positions as Assistant Conductor of the Dallas Opera, Resident Conductor of the Fischer Center at Bard College, Assistant Conductor of the Indiana University Opera and IU New Music Ensemble, Adjunct Professor and Visiting Conductor with Montclair State University’s Opera Department, and Assistant Professor of conducting at the State University of New York College at Fredonia.
 He is a former Aspen Music Festival Conducting Fellow, where he studied with David Zinman and Murry Sidlin.

 Born in Rome, he attended the Santa Cecilia Music Conservatory studying under Paolo Ciociola and completed his studies with world-renowned violinist Nina Beilina in New York.
 He studied composition under Boris Porena and Luciano Pelosi and conducting with Piero Bellugi and Donato Renzetti.
 A graduate of Indiana University Jacobs School of Music in Bloomington under David Effron, he has participated in Master classes with Herbert Blomstedt, Gustav Meier, and Leonard Slatkin.